Marc Gispert Saget

 Wireframing

-• Map button as a thumbnail or as a regular button
+• Using the map button as a thumbnail vs. a regular button

-• Showing the map by default or not.
+• Deciding whether the map should be visible by default

 Responsive image